juliogarciag/rails-atom-schema/README.md

+## IMPORTANT
+I no longer maintain this package, as I no longer use Atom as my editor.
+If you want to fork it, feel free to do it.
+If someone wants to take care of the package in the Atom repository, please make an issue about it, so we can get in contact and coordinate.

 # Rails Atom Schema

 This is a package to show the schema state of each Rails model in Atom, but its architected in a way that it would allow to show more amazing things such as a DER of the entire app and maps of the relationships between models in the future.